Removing Bees in a Chimney

 Honey bees are naturally attracted to environments with soot and charcoal as many beekeepers that lure swarms into old hive boxes will know.
 They are also highly attracted to the scent of a hive, created from all the pheromones that a Queen bee will produce and from the odours given of by the wax and propolis used in the hive.
 We do our utmost to catch the queen remove the bees and remove all the wax comb and propolis.
 However no matter what we do it is nigh on impossible to remove all the wax, or any honey that may have seeped down the chimney.
 These small remnants still create a highly attractive odour that will encourage other honey bees from other colonies to investigate.
-For this reason it is very important to proof the chimney as best as is possible.
+For this reason to prevent getting a repeat of the honey bees in a chimney it is very important to proof the chimney as best as is possible.
 For a chimney with a gas flue inside the original flue or for a capped chimney this is very easy, it is just a question of ensuring that the flaunching and the brick jointwork is all sound.
 For chimneys with open fires in use there is not a lot that can be done.
 For chimneys that are capped with vents and the original vents are to remain in place it is better to use stainless steel mesh as opposed to insect mesh.
 For chimneys that were previously capped but would be better off with a vent it maybe worth looking at a c-cap.
 There are several things to take into consideration when proofing a chimney against honey bees (or wasps); for example if considering the use of a c-cap you will want to take into consideration the use of the other chimney flues within the stack, and the quality and condition of the brickwork and jointing separating the various flues – it is possible to have a blockage in an open chimney (possibly a birds nest) that pushes the smoke and fumes into the other chimneys thru poor brickwork, and because the route of smoke flow has been altered and slowed it will cool and lead to the possible build up of carbon monoxide (invisible and odourless) in the flue or even a room.

 We are experimenting with a few ideas to reduce/eliminate the long-term odours and these can be discussed along with all options.